AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-2/reactRouter-link.md

 ## Overview

-This BrowserRouter is pretty cool because it uses a Router component to route the view to a specific component according to the URL, but how does the URL get changed?
+This `BrowserRouter` is pretty cool because it uses a `Router` component to `Route` to the correct view of a specific component according to the URL, but how does the URL get changed?

 ## Using Link